-CMMI, SPICE, ISO 900X, ITIL, ISO 26262 – these are the hyped standards of the past ten years.
+CMMI, SPICE, ISO 900X, ITIL, and ISO 26262 are the hyped standards of the past ten years.
 They were supposed to help us deal with the software crisis; these standards promised to ensure consistent product quality.
 It has been a general consensus for a long time that standards prevent projects from descending into complete chaos.
 In every corporate organization I know that develops software and electronic systems, the need to implement at least one of these standards was a strategic axiom.

 The corporate reality, however, soon sets in: no one has the time for standards, there is a distinct lack of experts in each standard, and developers have heroically resisted the bureaucracy that often results from standards implementation.
 The typical “anti-patterns” in the implementation of standards include the following:

-- The standards implementation schedule is unrealistically short.
+The standards implementation schedule is unrealistically short.

-- The provided budget is unrealistically low.
+The provided budget is unrealistically low.

-- The expectations of the results are unrealistically high.
+The expectations of the results are unrealistically high.

-- The standards implementation is run by young consultants (without any project experience).
+The standards implementation is run by young consultants (without any project experience).

 The so-called process optimization, operated under such circumstances, is more likely to kill projects.
-They are simply destroyed when standards are implemented in such a manner.
-The end result usually consists of a pile of new work instructions gathering dust on the shelf, a ban on even mentioning the standards at all, and a secret agreement with the project’s customer to more or less ignore the standards and follow some kind of a “I hope it goes well” approach.
+They are destroyed when standards are implemented in such a manner.
+The end result usually consists of a pile of new work instructions gathering dust on the shelf, a ban on even mentioning the standards at all, and a secret agreement with the project’s customer to more or less ignore the standards and follow some kind of an “I hope it goes well” approach.

-- Develop standards for both assessors and developers to implement, designed so that they don’t get in each other’s way.
+Develop standards for both assessors and developers to implement, designed so that they don’t get in each other’s way.

-- Place the emphasis on activity results, templates, and tools.
+Emphasize activity results, templates, and tools.
 Downplay the activities themselves.

-- Ensure you can rely on project staff as being absolute experts.
+Ensure you can rely on project staff as being absolute experts.

 The answer, of course, is: no, there are not enough experts of that caliber out there.
-But I have not promised that my pragmatic approach is easy to implement.
+However, I have not promised that my pragmatic approach is easy to implement.
 Nevertheless, I consistently notice that when it comes to being an industry leader, especially in new product development, success can only be expected when you recruit the best people.
 It is everything but easy.
 Still, I am now absolutely convinced that the most promising strategy is that minimalist processes in teams of experts create incredibly agile “T-Rex” organizations.
 Companies like Google have already demonstrated this.
-Google hires highly-paid, high-profile experts.
+Google hires highly paid, high-profile experts.
 At the same time, these experts enjoy plenty of space, mainly thanks to minimalist processes.

 And Google’s profitability is something every company would love to have.